tangalbert919/Programming-Labs/README.md

 # Programming Labs

-WARNING: As of January 24, this repository will be forked and actively worked on from my new account, known as [@tangalbert919](https://github.com/tangalbert919).
-Please go there for more labs in more programming languages.

-Welcome to my new repository for all of my labs, where all of my labs will be stored.

-I will make lots of labs in my life, and they will be in different programming languages (except machine code).
-To organize my labs, they will be sorted by programming languages (obviously), so whatever language you want to learn, the labs are there.
-I will document the labs so you can actually learn.

-I don't want to influence your decisions on what programming languages you want to learn first, should you want to become a programmer or you're doing this for fun.
-Some of these languages are harder to learn than others, but ultimately, it depends on how your brain operates.

-For first time programmers, I do NOT recommend jumping into C++ first.
-It's not just a high-level programming language; it is a complex one that new programmers may have a hard time getting a grasp on.
-I do recommend trying an easier language, so when you do jump into C++, the language won't look as complex anymore.

-HTML is not included in this as it stands for "Hyper Text Markup Language", therefore not exactly making it a programming language.
-CSS is also not included in this, since it's a "Cascading Stylesheet".
-If you thought HTML and CSS are programming languages, I apologize to say this, but they're not exactly programming languages at all.

-If you have any labs in any languages I don't have in this repository, go ahead and fork the project.
-Send me a pull request to add a programming language to this repository, because I just don't want to just teach you, the new or experienced programmers.
-I also want you to teach me some programming as well.
+Welcome to my new repository for all of my labs, which are written in various programming languages.
+Here, you can learn how to code and what each lab does from the documentation I made.
+Whatever programming language you want to learn, there will be a section for it (and if there isn't, just tell me and I will add it as soon as I can).

+It doesn't matter if you are learning this for fun, or if programming will become your life.
+I am just making these labs, in hopes that people are able to learn stuff from them.
+I make these labs when I have the time to do it.

+If you're a first-time programmer, it is recommended that you learn Python or Java first.
+Those are the easiest languages you can learn (in my opinion) mostly because it's not complex (which is a fact).
+When you feel like you can do this, then you'll be ready for more complex languages like C or C++.
+I am not trying to influence your decisions, and I don't know how your brain works, so take what I said as advice.

+If you want to be a web developer, learning HTML and CSS is required because HTML is for the website itself and CSS adds style to the website.
+You can learn this from [W3Schools](http://w3schools.com) or from here once I get that section up and running.

 ### Issues
 ------------------------------------------
-If you found any issues within these labs, please [create an issue ticket here](https://github.com/DarknesGaming/Programming-Labs/issues/new/).
+If you found any issues within these labs, please [create an issue ticket here](https://github.com/tangalbert919/Programming-Labs/issues/new/).

 Your ticket will not be accepted if:
 * This is an issue already resolved a long time ago.
 * This is NOT relevant to programming whatsoever.

-### Guidelines
+### Guidelines for pull requests
 ------------------------------------------
-When uploading new labs or adding new programming languages to the project, please make sure you follow these guidelines before making a pull request.
+When uploading new labs or adding new programming languages to the project, please make sure you follow these guidelines before making a pull request:

-* Absolutely NO copyrighted libraries.
-I'd rather not get taken down by copyright laws, and go to court.
+* Absolutely NO copyrighted libraries (unless the license for it allows distribution).
-* The labs are documented.
-It can be in the code, or inside a readme text or md file.
+* The labs must be documented.
+It can be in the code, or a text document.
+Power Points and Word Documents are also accepted.
 * You may NOT have labs that are obscene or create obscene stuff when run.
 That means anything regarding stuff that people under the 18 cannot view is strictly prohibited.

+I will review your pull requests before I decide on whether or not I can merge your work.

 ### Integrated Development Environments (IDE)
 ------------------------------------------
-These are the IDEs that you can use for programming.
-An IDE has ONE advantage over text editors, and that's their dedication towards the programming language you will be coding your applications in.
-An IDE can help you from color coding your code to showing you errors BEFORE you even compile the program for debugging.
+IDEs are basically like text editors, except they are dedicated to programming.
+Whatever IDE you download is dedicated to one or more languages, and are covered in the README.md files in the sections already made.

-Of course, if you are the kind of person who would rather code with a text editor, you can stick to the one you have, or use [Notepad++](https://notepad-plus-plus.org/).
-This is an open-source program that supports many, and I mean MANY programming languages that exist out there.
+If you are the kind of person who would rather code with a text editor, you can stick to the one you have, or use [Notepad++](https://notepad-plus-plus.org/).
+By doing this, you would be considered a hardcore programmer, but that means a lot MORE work.

-For those who would rather use an IDE, you can refer to the ones I recommend:

-Java: [Eclipse](http://eclipse.org).
-Supports Windows, macOS, and Linux.

-Python: [PyCharm](https://www.jetbrains.com/pycharm/?fromMenu).
-Supports Windows, macOS, and Linux.

-There's also the PyDev plugin that's available from the Eclipse Marketplace.
-It's free, but you must use the Eclipse IDE to get it.

-C++:
-* [Eclipse](http://www.eclipse.org/downloads/packages/eclipse-ide-cc-developers/neon1a).
-Supports Windows, macOS, and Linux.
-* [Microsoft Visual Studio](https://www.visualstudio.com/).
-Supports Windows, and only Windows.
-Unless you're a dedicated Windows developer, this is NOT recommended due to the sheer amount of space it needs.

-More programming languages will be added soon, but that will take some time.
-Plus, I'm busy with life, which is very unfortunate.
+Thanks for reading this, and have fun learning how to code.